Version as amended at the last AGM held on the 28th June 2022 at Fgura Band Club

 - In case of necessity, the Executive Committee shall have the power to elect two (2) non-members in the Executive Committee.

-- The members and officers of the Executive Committee shall not be officials, members and have any form of relationship with organizations, promoters or any kind of entities that organise pool events in Malta other than those organised by the Malta Pool Association.
+- The members and officers of the Executive Committee shall not be officials, members and have any form of relationship with organizations, promoters or any kind of entities that organise pool events in Malta other than those organised or sanctioned by the Malta Pool Association.

 ARTICLE 7 DUTIES OF THE PRESIDENT